HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 2. Download DXClient scripts from the [HCL-TECH-SOFTWARE GitHub repository](https://github.com/HCL-TECH-SOFTWARE/dxclient-scripts){target="_blank"}.
 In this repository, you can find the installation and usage details, and the latest scripts for using the containerized version of DXClient which is openly distributed in [HCL DX Open Harbor](https://hclcr.io/harbor/projects/95/repositories/dxclient/artifacts-tab){target="_blank"}.

-## Installing DXClient using the container package from HCL Software portal
+## Installing DXClient using the container package from the MHS portal

 The container package provides a fully packaged OCI-compliant container that contains everything to successfully run DXClient.
 You may use any container runtime that implements OCI Runtime Specification (for example, Docker or Podman).